gridstack/gridstack.js/README.md

 <div class="grid-stack grid-stack-N">...</div>
 ```

-Note `grid-stack-N` class was added, and extra CSS.

-`gridstack-extra.css` (and `gridstack-extra.min.css`) defines CSS for grids with custom [1-12] columns.
+Note: we added `grid-stack-N` class and `gridstack-extra.css` which defines CSS for grids with custom [1-12] columns.
 Anything more and you'll need to generate the SASS/CSS yourself (see next).

 See example: [2 grids demo](http://gridstack.github.io/gridstack.js/demo/two.html) with 6 columns

 ## Custom columns CSS

-If you need > 12 columns or want to generate the CSS manually (else see above) you will need to generate CSS rules for `.grid-stack-item[data-gs-width="X"]` and `.grid-stack-item[data-gs-x="X"]`.
+If you need > 12 columns or want to generate the CSS manually you will need to generate CSS rules for `.grid-stack-item[data-gs-width="X"]` and `.grid-stack-item[data-gs-x="X"]`.

 For instance for 3-column grid you need to rewrite CSS to be: